tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

         }
 ```

-## @return tag
+## `@return` tags

-Only methods return values, so only methods would receive a @return tag.
+Only methods return values, so only methods would receive a `@return` tag.
 If a method has `void` as a modifier, then it doesn't return anything.
-If it doesn't say `void`, then you must include a @return tag to avoid an error when you compile Javadoc.
+If it doesn't say `void`, then you must include a `@return` tag to avoid an error when you compile Javadoc.

-## @throws tag
+## `@throws` tags

-You add @throws tags to methods or classes only if the method or class throws a particular kind of error.
+You add `@throws` tags to methods or classes only if the method or class throws a particular kind of error.

 Here's an example: